-As millennial when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.
+As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

-But just imagine how wonderful it would be if you could start saving money young and build a nice little fortune by the time you hit forties.
-Lovely isn’t it?
+But imagine how wonderful it would be if you could start saving money from a young age and build a nice little fortune by 40’s.

-So here I have made a list of 12 important money-saving tips to guide you in creating a good financial system to manage money better and enjoy your financial independence.
+So here I have made a list of 17 important money-saving tips to guide you in managing money better along with this you can also get a free budget tracker.

 You may have heard the term magic of compound interest but what is it actually.
 Here’s a simple example.